 This work was supported by Yayasan Dayak Chair (Grant No: F09/DRC/1976/2020) and Universiti Malaysia Sarawak.
-We thank the editors of Kajian Malaysia: Journal of Malaysian Studies for their support, and the two anonymous reviewers for their efforts and thoughtful comments towards improving the manuscript.
+We thank the editors of Kajian Malaysia for their support and the two anonymous reviewers for their efforts and thoughtful comments towards improving the manuscript.
 We would also like to thank all the respondents who have assisted in our fieldwork.
 We have no conflict of interest to declare.
 All remaining errors are our own.